Modern History of Land Use

 Where did the name Burns Bog come from?

-This section contains the land use of Burns Bog following European settlement.
-To learn about the Indigenous land use from time immemorial, head over to our First Nations and the Bog page.
+This section contains information about land use in Burns Bog following European settlement.
+To learn about the relationships First Nations have had with the bog since time immemorial, head over to our First Nations and the Bog page.